What is retinal detachment?

 Surgery is the only treatment for retinal detachment .
 The goals of surgery are:

 Almost all retinal detachments can be repaired with scleral buckle surgery, pneumatic retinopexy, or vitrectomy.

-But even with such a high rate of success for surgery, it is important to act quickly.
+But it is important to act quickly.
 The longer you wait to have surgery, the lower the chances that good vision will be restored.
 When the retina loses contact with its supporting layers, vision begins to get worse.
 An eye doctor ( ophthalmologist ) who specializes in retinal detachments will usually do surgery within a few days of your being diagnosed with a detachment.

 How soon you need surgery usually depends on whether the retinal detachment has or could spread far enough to affect central vision .
 When the macula , the part of the retina that provides central vision, loses contact with the layer beneath it, it quickly loses its ability to process what the eye sees.